Halloween Online - The Internet's largest resource for quality Halloween information, articles, instruction and entertainment.

 Halloween Ghost StoriesWhether its on Halloween night or simply sitting around the campfire, telling ghost stories is an age-old tradition.
 The idea of course is to tell a story that frightens the listeners in a fun, frightening and entertaining way.

 Typically these short stories center around some sort of supernatural or malevolent occurrence or creature such as a haunted house, ghosts, vampires, monsters, crazed killers and the like.
 And while most ghost stories are pure fiction or urban legends that may or may not have any truth to them, some are the real thing, or at least have some shred of truth to them.
+To be good at telling ghost stories you need to keep several things in mind.

 Whether you tell a known ghost story, adapt one to your needs or create a completely original story, it should be believable and able to hold the interest of its listeners.
 Tell important aspects of the story in enough detail so that they can visualize the events taking place, but not so much as to slow down the flow of the story.